Dragon-Hatcher/type-system-chess/README.md

 ## Performance

 Both programs are rather slow.
-Running the TS test suite takes about 30 seconds on my computer and running the Rust test suite takes about 10 minutes.
+Running the TS test suite takes about 30 seconds on my computer and running the Rust test suite takes about ~~10 minutes~~ 50 seconds.

+Update: An update was made to the Rust compiler specifically because of this project which speeds up compilation by an order of magnitude.
+See [this article](https://nnethercote.github.io/2023/08/25/how-to-speed-up-the-rust-compiler-in-august-2023.html) by [@nnethercote](https://github.com/nnethercote) about how he made this and other performance improvements to the Rust compiler.

 Rust performance was a fair bit better up until the end when I added the various complex pawn moves.
 I suspect that the compiler might have some extra difficulties with how these are implemented.

-I was almost able to get away without increasing the recursion limit for the rust program.
+I was almost able to get away without increasing the recursion limit for the Rust program.
 It was fine after adding castling kingside but broke when I added queenside castling (i.e. it is very close to not needing the extra recursion).

 ## Inspiration